Orijit Sen

 Orijit Sen (born 1963) is an Indian graphic artist and designer.
 His graphic novel River of Stories, published in 1994 by Kalpavriksh, is considered as the first graphic novel of India.
 He co-founded People Tree in 1990 as a "collaborative studio and store for artists, designers, and craftspeople."
-He is one of the founders of The Pao Collective of comic book artists; PAO: The Anthology Of Comics 1 by Penguin Books India won the 2nd Comic Con India Awards 2012 in the best graphic anthology category.
+He is one of the founders of The Pao Collective of comic book artists.
 He is Mario Miranda Chair visiting professor at Goa University.
-The Disappearing Tiger, a T-shirt designed by him featured at The Fabric of India exhibition at the Victoria and Albert Museum, London.
 His diverse works, which include public art works, have been exhibited in India, England, Russia, France, Japan, Canada, and various other countries.

-Background
+Biography

 Orijit Sen studied at the National Institute of Design (NID), Ahmedabad in the 1980s.
 He recalled that "I read whatever underground comics I could get my hands on.
 These included Robert Crumb and Art Spiegelman.
 I was blown away by Spiegelman’s Maus."
 In his words, Maus validated his artistic convictions and inspired him to pursue drawing and making comics.

 After leaving NID Ahmedabad, Sen got involved with the Narmada Bachao Andolan and worked closely with the activists and the displaced adivasis.
-With the help of a grant from a non-profit organisation Kalpavriksh, Sen created India's first graphic novel as well as non-fiction comics River of Stories.
+With the help of a grant from the non-profit organisation Kalpavriksh, Sen created India's first graphic novel, River of Stories.

 Sen faced a tough time trying to find readers for River of Stories.
 Many "bookshops refused to stock it as it didn’t fit into any of the categories that they displayed" and Sen was compelled to stock it at his studio and shop People Tree.
-River of Stories is now out of print.
-However, in the last decade in India, a loyal and serious readership of graphic novels and comic books has been developing gradually and Sen is going to bring out a new edition of River of Stories very soon.
+River of Stories was long out of print.
+However, in the last decade in India, a loyal and serious readership of graphic novels and comic books has been developing gradually, and in 2022 Blaft Publications released a new edition of River of Stories, with a foreword by Arundhati Roy.

 Sen created Telling Tales for over two years for India Magazine.
 He worked on the illustration for Trash!: On Ragpicker Children and Recycling (2004).
 He collaborated with Manipuri artists to create IMUNG: Manipur Home Care Handbook, a guide for HIV and AIDS healthcare in Manipur.
 He put together a set of comics for the National Council of Educational Research and Training (NCERT), India.

 Sen is creating the visual identity of the first ever India-Palestine theatre collaboration Freedom Jatha between Jana Natya Manch (Janam), Delhi, India and The Freedom Theatre, Jenin, Palestine; he's designed five original Freedom Jatha artworks.
-Sen's collaboration with Janam dates back to 1992 when he first designed the set, poster and brochure for the production of Govind Purushottam Deshpande's Satyashodhak on the life and times of Jyotirao Phule.
+Sen's collaboration with Janam dates back to 1992 when he first designed the set, poster, and brochure for the production of Govind Purushottam Deshpande's Satyashodhak on the life and times of Jyotirao Phule.
 The Janam logo is also a 2007 creation by Sen.